isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 (Moderate) Look for similar constructor bodies.

-### <a name="Rc-inheriting"></a>C.52: Use inheriting constructors to import constructors into a derived class that does not need further explicit initialization
+### C.52: Use inheriting constructors to import constructors into a derived class that does not need further explicit initialization

 ##### Reason